-Our Fund Foundation has a number of various ways in which you can give to the LGBT community - with your current giving or through the planning of your legacy giving after your death.
+Our Fund Foundation has a number of various ways in which you can give to the LGBTQ community - with your current giving or through the planning of your legacy giving after your death.

 What organization or cause has had an impact on your life?
 What do you want to be remembered for?
 A planned legacy gift can benefit future generations - all in your name.